cpsievert/cpsievert.github.com/xkcd/index.md

 In some sense, we can think of _relevance_ as a compromise between a measure that tends to over-rank words that have a _high_ overall probability of occurring and a measure that tends to over-rank words that have a _low_ overall probability of occurring.
 Since this is a relatively small data set, we probably want to use a value of $\lambda$ closer to 1 (than the default of 1/3).

 To demonstrate this idea, change the value of $\lambda$ to 1 and select topic 6.
 The word "guy" has now been introduced as a keyword.
 Notice the difference between the probability of "guy" within topic 6 (in red) and overall (in gray).
+When ranking by probability within topic ($\lambda = 1$), we tend to get more words that are informative to the overall text corpus, but not necessarily for the topic of interest.

-One may now be interested in what other topics "guy" appears.
-By hovering over the label "guy", the distribution over topics is revealed in the sizing of the circles and it becomes obvious that "guy" is heavily concentrated under topic 17.
+One may now be curious where else "guy" appears.
+By hovering over the label "guy", the distribution over topics is revealed in the sizing of the circles and it becomes clear that "guy" is heavily concentrated under topic 17.
+Looking at the most relevant words in topic 17, it must be that this topic is related to the re-occurring [hat guy comics](http://xkcd.com/515/).

 Another option, which is useful for gaining a higher level understanding of the "landscape of topics", is the slider labelled "Number of Clusters".
 Try changing the value from 1 to 4.
 By doing so, we are grouping topics together into clusters of "similar" topics - based on their distribution over words (more details are on the "What's this?" tab).
 You should now see the three topics in the bottom left-hand portion of the scatterplot grouped together.
 By hovering over this cluster region, we can again see a list of relevant words, but now defined on this whole grouping of topics.
 It seems as though this cluster is related to the self-proclaimed "romance" theme.